-This internship is a faculty supervised off-campus experience with an academic dimension.
-Each internship combines off-campus work with a substantial research project.
-The off-campus experience and the proposed research project must be approved by the chair of the department prior to the beginning of the internship.
+This internship is a faculty supervised off-campus experience that relates to political science.
+The offcampus experience must be approved by the chair of the department prior to the beginning of the internship.
 Off-campus work is supervised jointly by a faculty supervisor and a designated off-campus mentor.
+After completing the internship, students submit reflective essays regarding the quality of the internship experience and its connections to political science.
 The student is evaluated by the faculty supervisor who may take into consideration the evaluation of the mentor.